public class Interpreter extends Object

 recursively to create the whole clause.

-is used to pass the variables created to
+The variable variables is used to pass the variables created to

 the whole clause to avoid to create two different variables for the same

 one.
-Initialize it with null
+Initialize it with null or a brand new HashMap.

-- the variables already created to be reused if necessary and it
+string - to be converted into the Not object.variables - the variables already created to be reused if necessary and it

-will be updated with the new created variables.Not
+will be updated with the new created variables.Not object representing the negative clause string

-- if the input does not correspond to a negative clause
+input.RemoteException - if the input does not correspond to a negative clause

-according to the method isNot()
+according to the method isNot().Not,

-public static Equal stringToEquality(String string, HashMap<String,Variable> variables) throws RemoteException
+isNegation(String)public static Equal stringToEquality(String string, HashMap<String,Variable> variables) throws RemoteException

-object.
+Equal object.
 The input string

 should be an equality clause.
 It uses the methods

-and
+stringToVariable() and

 stringToSimpleSentence()